Ge0rg3/flask-parameter-validation/README.md

 * datetime_format: str, datetime format string ([datetime format codes](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes))
 * comment: str, A string to display as the argument description in generated documentation (if used)
 * alias: str, An expected parameter name instead of the function name.
 See `access_type` example for clarification.
+* json_schema: dict, An expected [JSON Schema](https://json-schema.org) which the dict input must conform to

 `File` has the following options:
 * content_types: array of strings, an array of allowed content types.